-Access to Level I – ASTD System Access Application and Data Sharing Agreement
+ASTD System Access Application and Data Sharing Agreement

-This document serves both as an application by (INSERT NAME OF ARCTIC PARTICIPANT STATE) to access Level I data in the ASTD System and, once signed by the PAME International Secretariat, a Data Sharing Agreement that sets forth the terms and conditions according to which (INSERT NAME OF ARCTIC PARTICIPANT STATE) is granted Level I access.
+This document serves both as an application by (INSERT NAME OF APPLICANT AFFILIATION) to access data in the ASTD System and, once signed by the PAME International Secretariat, a Data Sharing Agreement that sets forth the terms and conditions according to which (INSERT NAME OF APPLICANT AFFILIATION) is granted access to ASTD System data.
 All applicable provisions of the Arctic Council Framework for Cooperative Action on Arctic Ship Traffic Data Sharing (“ASTD Framework Agreement”) are herein incorporated by reference and apply to this Data Sharing Agreement and its signatories.

+Three Levels of ASTD Access

+The ASTD Framework defines three levels of access to the ASTD System.
+Through PAME, Participating Arctic States have paid for the development and ongoing maintenance of the ASTD System and have full access to the System, subject to the terms of the ASTD Framework.

+Applicants must apply to the relevant access level, depending on its affiliation and status:

+Level I: Level I access to the ASTD System is available only to national government agencies and ministries of the seven Arctic States that have signed the ASTD Framework Agreement (Canada, Kingdom of Denmark, Finland, Iceland, Norway, Sweden, USA).
+Level I data includes ship identification information such as Maritime Mobile Service Identity (MMSI) numbers and ship names and detailed ship type identification.
+Level I data access is provided when the applicant specifically needs individual ship identification information for analysis.

+Level II: Level II access eligibility requirements are identical to those for Level I. Level II data is identical to that available under Level I except that vessel identity data (Maritime Mobile Service Identity (MMSI), IMO ship identification number, and ship name) are not included and ship type identification is not as detailed.

+Level III: Level III access is available to:

+National government ministries or agencies of ASTD Participating Arctic States that are not current on their annual voluntary pro rata share financial contributions.
+(There is no fee for access.)

+Permanent Participants.
+(There is no fee for access.)

+Arctic Council subsidiary bodies.
+(There is no fee for access.)

+Arctic Council Observers.
+(There is an access fee.
+See “ACCESS FEE” section below.)

+Not-for-Profit Professional, Academic, Research, and Environmental Organizations.
+(There is an access fee.
+See “ACCESS FEE” section below.)
+To qualify for Level III access, eligible Organizations must have a demonstrated public interest related to the protection, conservation, and/or sustainable use of the Arctic.
+Such interest may be demonstrated by the Organization’s publicly available mission statement, charter, articles of incorporation, by-laws, or other similar document.
+Full-time students at qualifying Academic Organizations are eligible for Level III access.

+Bona Fide Media Organizations.
+(There is no access fee.)
+A Bona Fide Media Organization is one that has received or is eligible to receive media accreditation from the United Nations.

+Please indicate what level of access you are requesting and then complete the application:

+☐ Level I

+☐ Level II

+☐ Level III

 About this ASTD System Access Application and Data Sharing Agreement

 Once the applicant submits a completed ASTD System Access Application and Data Sharing Agreement to the PAME Secretariat, the Secretariat sends it to the designated ASTD Project co-lead points of contact for review.
-Those Project co-lead points of contact review the application to: (1) verify that the applicant is eligible for the level of access requested; (2) confirm that it responds fully and adequately to the required information; and (3) ensure that the Arctic State that contributed data sought by the applicant does not object to its release.
+Those Project co-lead points of contact review the application to: (1) verify that the applicant is eligible for the level of access requested; (2) confirm that the application responds fully and adequately to the required information; and (3) ensure that the Arctic State that contributed the ASTD System data sought by the applicant does not object to its release.